Microsoft CEO Satya Nadella to employees on coronavirus crisis: ‘We need the world to do well’

 “Each of us, wherever we are, has the opportunity to do the same — take an action driven by hope, a small step that makes things a bit better.
 And if everyone does something that makes the world a bit better, our collective work will in fact make the world a lot better, for the people we love, for our communities, for society.”

-The email assures workers the company will continue paying impacted retail store employees and hourly service providers their regular wages regardless of time worked.
+The email assures workers the company will continue paying impacted retail-store employees and hourly service providers their regular wages regardless of time worked.

 “There’s no doubt that the workflow of all our jobs is changing fast, with many of you doing so much of your work remotely for the first time, some while also caring for young children at home,” he wrote.
 “There is no playbook for this, and we need to have deep empathy and understanding for each other’s situations.”